 The ratio of higher sales resulting from marketing to marketing costs is known as marketing efficiency.
 The higher the marketing efficiency, the more you are getting out of each $1 of marketing spend.
 Be sure to calculate marketing efficiency by each of the segments you are targeting in your recurring analysis.
 Again, breweries should constantly be innovating and trying new things with what and how they market, and double down on what works best to increase loyal customers and grow sales consistently.

 As businesses grow, the need for strategic guidance becomes crucial, for managing cashflows efficiently and driving new business growth.
-However, engaging a business consultant or fractional CFO to help with strategic decision-making can be costly, making it impractical for many small businesses already trying to scrape by.
+However, engaging a business consultant or fractional CFO to help with strategic decision-making can be costly, making it impractical for many businesses already trying to scrape by.

 While there are a few existing products that can serve as a virtual AI consultant, they are either lacking functionality or overpriced, or both…And business owners I know who are using these products are still spending 10+ hours per week doing their own analysis by exporting their data into excel!
 That’s insane.